OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Sitemaps/README.md

 Commonly the steps that you follow in order to do that are:

 * Add a class that inherits from `SitemapNode`.
-On this class add the specific properties that you want for your node type.
+On this class add the specific properties that you want for your Node.
 This is the info that will go into the database.

 * Add a Driver to handle the display and edit of your sitemap node on the Sitemap.
-This won't handle the actual rendering of the sitemap node.
-Drivers are only about the views required to create and edit the sitemap node.
+This won't handle the actual generation of the sitemap node.
+Drivers are only about the views required to create and edit the Sitemap Node.

 * Optionally, you could implement a ViewModel to move info between the edit views and the driver.

-* Create the views required to create and edit the sitemap nodes based on your node type.
+* Create the views required to create and edit the Sitemap Nodes based on your Node type.

 * Add a class that inherits from SitemapNodeBuilderBase<TCustomSitemapNode>.